DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

 OKTA
 ----

-In a similar fashion to that of Google, using OKTA as a OAuth2 provider carries the same attributes and a similar procedure.
-Upon login with an Okta account, a new user will be created if one does not already exist.
-OAuth2 identities are matched to DefectDojo users by email address, not username.
+Okta can bet set up in a similar fashion to that of Google, using Okta as an OAuth2 provider.
+Upon login to DefectDojo with an Okta identity token, a new DefectDojos user will be created if one does not already exist.
+Okta OAuth2 identities are matched to DefectDojo users by email address, not by username.
 Follow along below.
-These images are taken from an Okta Developer Edition tenant, so options for Custom Authorization Servers are shown.
-The corresponding steps for Workforce tenants are mentioned in the text.
+These images are taken from an Okta Developer Edition tenant so options for Custom Authorization Servers are shown.
+The corresponding steps for Okta Workforce tenants are mentioned in the text below and the overall procedure is the same.

 1. Navigate to the following address and either create a new account, or login with an existing one: [OKTA Account